HugoPhibbs/express-test-utils/README.md

 -   `checkForValidationErrors(req, chain, shouldBeNoErrors)` checks for any validation errors against whether a request should pass a chain or not
 -   `checkRequestAuthentication(req, auth)` checks if a request passes authentication with given function or not
 -   `checkValidationErrors(req, res, chain)` checks for any express-validator validation errors for running the given request through the given chain, returns a Result from express-validator.

+## Contributing
+- If you would like to leave feedback or suggestions, please refer to our issues [page](https://github.com/HugoPhibbs/express-test-utils/issues).
+- PRs are welcome